alaziuk/Autopilot-emulator/README.md

 Emulates behavior of autopilot for drones.
 In this example it's communicating through UART and simulates functionality of sending information of reference speed to ESC controlling BLDC Motor (from 0% to 100%).

+There's another project that works as a controller for this emulator.
+It's a gui application - [UART Communicator](https://github.com/alaziuk/UART-Commuincator).

 It's a STM32CubeIDE project for NUCLEO-F767ZL.

 The project uses interrupts to listen to a 5-byte message.
 The message begins with "AT" and ends with "xyz", where: